-Regardless of whether you are a garden enthusiast with a large yard or an apartment dweller, there is composting system that will work for you.
-All you need to get started is a compost bin and a little bit of knowledge.
-Green Action Centre is there to help as well.
+Regardless of whether you are a garden enthusiast with a large yard or live in an apartment or condo, there is a composting system that will work for you.
+All you need to get started is a compost bin and a little bit of knowledge, and Green Action Centre is here to help!

 WHAT YOU NEED